Articles

 Reflection handling ranking (best to worst)

-The winner here is the matte AG coating, as it shows the lowest level of reflections during normal use, and even if you shine a bright light source on the panel directly (a proxy for a lamp or window perhaps), the light is diffused across the panel and reflections are kept to a minimum.
+The winner here is the matte AG coatings, as it shows the lowest level of reflections during normal use, and even if you shine a bright light source on the panel directly (a proxy for a lamp or window perhaps), the light is diffused across the panel and reflections are kept to a minimum.
 It’s this diffusion of the light which also impacts the perceived black depth and the ambient contrast ratio of the panel which we will look at more in a moment.
+The added matte AG coating on the QD-OLED panel (Samsung G80SD) was a little better than the matte AG coating on the WOLED panels, doing a really good job of removing reflections and glare.

 The glossy panels on the other hand show significantly more reflections than the matte AG coating, and you really need to be mindful of your viewing environment and the position of external light sources if you’re going to use one of these screens.